pickyourtrail_logo

 • Timings: 8:00 AM to 9:00 PM

-• Must-try dishes: Masala Dosa, Samosa, Uttapam, and their signature Masala Tea
+• Must-try dishes: Masala Dosa, Samosa, Uttapam, and their signature masala tea

 2. Anam Vegan Restaurant: Pure Plant-Based Perfection

 Situated in the serene Beingsattvaa Retreat Villa, Anam Vegan Restaurant offers an alcohol-free, smoke-free sanctuary for conscious dining.
-Surrounded by tropical greenery with breathtaking retreat views, this is one of the best vegetarian restaurants in Bali.
-It offers mind-blowing papaya soup and innovative barley risotto.
-Their exotic salads featuring organic ingredients are Instagram-worthy masterpieces, perfect to have before going for activities in Bali.
+Surrounded by tropical greenery with breathtaking retreat views, this is a top contender for vegetarian restaurants in Bali, Indonesia.

 • Location: Beingsattvaa Retreat Villa, Central Ubud